Intimate partner/domestic violence

 Teen dating violence data

-- More than one in five (20.6%) students were verbally or emotionally harmed by someone they were dating or going out with one or more times during the past 12 months (27% of females and 13.7% of males).
+- More than one in five (23.1%) students were verbally or emotionally harmed by someone they were dating or going out with one or more times during the past 12 months.
+4

-- More than one out of every 11 students were forced by someone they were dating or going out with to do sexual things they did not want to do during the past 12 months.
+- More than one out of every 12 students was forced by someone they were dating or going out with to do sexual things they did not want to do during the past 12 months.4

 - Increase effective communication skills.